wxjiao/Pre-CODE/README.md

 # Pre-CODE: Exploiting Unsupervised Data for Emotion Recognition in Conversations

-Implementation of our paper "Exploiting Unsupervised Data for Emotion Recognition in Conversations" to appear in the Findings of EMNLP 2020.
+Implementation of our paper "Exploiting Unsupervised Data for Emotion Recognition in Conversations" to appear in the Findings of EMNLP 2020. [[paper]](https://arxiv.org/abs/2010.01908) [[older version]](https://arxiv.org/abs/1910.08916)

 ## Brief Introduction